...

 First, your trades start to feel random.
 You enter positions without clear limits.
 No stop-loss?
 One reversal wipes out gains.
 Then, losses pile up and pressure builds.
 You double down, hoping to recover.
 That’s when emotion replaces logic.

-Yes, that’s unfortunately how it plays out—fast losses, no control, and a burned-out mindset.
+es, that’s unfortunately how it plays out—fast losses, no control, and a burned-out mindset.
+Poor preparation also leaves you vulnerable to Forex trading scams, where weak controls and blind trust often compound financial risks.

 Still confused?
 Okay, suppose that you buy EUR/JPY during a news spike.
 You feel confident, so you skip setting a stop-loss.
 Suddenly, unexpected central bank commentary hits.
 Price reverses sharply.
 Your position drops 150 pips in minutes.
 No exit plan, no cap on loss.
 You panic but hold longer as you hope for a bounce.
 But your loss doubles.
 Eventually, your account balance drops below margin requirements, and the broker auto-closes your trade.